VadimSmirnov22/VadimSmirnov22/README.md

 ### Hi there, my name is Vadim 👋

+I have 2 years experience as a data engineer and data scientist.

+ A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization.

+ Сurrently open to offers

 ### Languages and Tools:
 Python, PostgreSQL, AirFlow, Kafka, Spark, Spark Streaming, Hadoop, Pandas, Numpy, Scikit-learn, TensorFlow, Keras, ClickHouse, Vertica, MongoDB,NoSQL YARN, MapReduse, Git, DWH, DataLake, Docker, Kubernetes, Яндекс.Облако, S3, Metabase, Grafana, Matplotlib, Plotly, Seaborn